o-minimal GAGA and a conjecture of Griffiths: Introduction

 \subsection{Notation}

-All schemes and algebraic spaces are assumed to be separated and of finite type over $\C$, and all definable spaces, definable analytic spaces, and analytic spaces are assumed to be separable.
-When helpful (mostly in sections \ref{sectiondefGAGA}, \ref{sectiondefimage}, and \ref{sectionperiodmap}), we will loosely adopt the convention that algebraic objects are denoted by roman letters, and (definable) analytic objects by script letters.
+All schemes and algebraic spaces are assumed to be separated and of finite type over $\C$, and all definable topological spaces, definable complex analytic spaces, and analytic spaces are assumed to be Hausdorff.
+When helpful (mostly in \S\ref{sectiondefGAGA}, \S\ref{sectiondefimage}, and \S\ref{sectionperiodmap}), we will loosely adopt the convention that algebraic objects are denoted by roman letters, and (definable) analytic objects by script letters.

 Throughout, we fix an o-minimal structure with respect to which we will use the word ``definable".
 The reader unfamiliar with these notions may assume for concreteness the structure $\R_{\mathrm{alg}}$ for which the definable subsets of $\R^n$ are the real semi-algebraic subsets.
-For the applications to Hodge theory in sections \ref{sectionperiodmap} we restrict to the o-minimal structure $\R_{\an,\exp}$.
+For the applications to Hodge theory in \S \ref{sectionperiodmap} we restrict to the o-minimal structure $\R_{\an,\exp}$.
 For a general introduction to o-minimality, see \cite{Vdd}, and \cite{VddM} for a discussion of o-minimality in a similar language to this paper.